View our courses offered for the current semester below.

 Readings in selected fields in consultation with the instructor resulting in a 20-30 page paper.
 May be repeated with permission of the Director of Undergraduate Studies.
 Prerequisite: Junior or senior standing pursuing a History major; written consent of instructor and History undergraduate advisor required.

-HIST 433 - History of Jews in Diaspora
+HIST 405 - History of Brazil from 1808

 HIST 490 - Honors Independent Study